 - PUBLHLTH 712 and 713 may be taken at any time, but ideally after having completed PUBLHLTH 710 and, if possible, PUBLHLTH 711.

-- PUBLHLTH 714 provides detailed preparation for safe and successful completion of fieldwork and should ideally be taken in the semester immediately prior to a student’s planned field experience.
+- PUBLHLTH 714 provides detailed preparation for safe and successful completion of fieldwork and should ideally be taken in the semester immediately prior to a student’s planned field experience, but must be taken prior to the field experience.

 In addition to these five online courses, certificate students complete a one-credit field experience: